ElektraInitiative/libelektra/src/plugins/hosts/README.md

 ## Restrictions##

-The ordering of the hosts is stored in meta keys of type "order".
+The ordering of the hosts is stored in metakeys of type "order".
 The value is an ascending number.
 Ordering of aliases is NOT preserved.

 ##Examples##